sile/dokosa/README.md

 A command-line semantic search tool that indexes and searches local Git repositories using vector embeddings.

-"dokosa" means "where is it?" in Japanese.
+"dokosa" (どこさ？) is Japanese for "where is it?".

 ## Features